 - Transfer available upon request (see price table)

 Easy Languages can book your flights for you.
-Please make sure to note this in your enrolment form.
+Please make sure to include this request on your booking form.

 If you decide to book your own flights, try to make sure to arrive between 10am and 2pm on Sunday and to depart between noon and 5pm on Saturdays.

-Do you need a Visa for this programme?
-For more information please consult our page Visa Information.
+You might need a visa for this course.
+For more information please visit our Visa Information page.

-Do not hesitate to contact us by telephone or email if you require any further information.
+Do not hesitate to contact us by phone or email if you require any additional information.